Go Your Own Way: Recording

-Initially, John McVie tracked a busier, and bouncier bass part that gave the song "a country feel".
-To prevent the verses from becoming too bloated, Buckingham asked him to straight eighth notes along with the rhythm guitar.
+Initially, John McVie tracked a busier and bouncier bass part that gave the song "a country feel".
+To prevent the verses from becoming too bloated, Buckingham asked him to play straight eighth notes.
 Buckingham granted McVie more artistic liberty on the choruses, which he opened up with a more melodic bass line.
-Additional overdubs of Hammond B3 organ, electric and acoustic guitars, layered backing vocals, and assorted percussion such as the bell of a cymbal and maracas were also added to the mix.
-The song follows an aeolian I-VI-VII descending chord progression.
+Overdubs of Hammond B3 organ, electric and acoustic guitars, backing vocals, and assorted percussion such as the bell of a cymbal and maracas were also added to the mix.
+Buckingham wanted the electric rhythm guitars to sound like one instrument, so to fulfill that objective, he played a distorted guitar with little transience and layered it over a cleaner guitar.
+He believed that this recording technique created a thicker guitar sound that provided "a richer landscape to work with."
+The song follows a cyclic I-V-IV chord progression in the verses and a VII-IV-V chord progression in the chorus.

-The band had a difficult time assembling a suitable guitar solo, so Caillat, who was away in Lake Tahoe for Christmas vacation, was called to return to Criteria Studios to finish the track.
-Caillat built the solo by piecing together six different lead guitar takes.
-He accomplished this by pulling up individual guitar solos through faders, which he would mute after bringing up the next fader.
-Caillat found the solo "seamless" despite its fragmented nature.
-A Shure SM57 microphone was used to capture the guitar solo in addition to some vocal tracks.
+Buckingham had difficult time assembling a suitable guitar solo, so Caillat, who was away in Lake Tahoe for Christmas vacation, returned to Criteria Studios to finish the track.
+Caillat built the solo by piecing together six different lead guitar takes by pulling up and muting individual guitar solos through faders.
+He described the solo as "seamless" despite its fragmented nature.
+A Shure SM57 microphone was used to capture the guitar solo and some of the vocals.

-In the final mix, the kick drum became too overpowering at the end of the song; it created a pumping effect together with the rhythm guitar from the dynamic range compression.
-Producer/engineer Richard Dashut argued that they would not have encountered this "lucky mistake" had they mixed the song digitally.
+In the final mix, the kick drum created a pumping effect together with the rhythm guitar from the dynamic range compression during the final portion of the song.
+Dashut, who served as a producer and engineer during these recording sessions, posited that they would not have encountered this "lucky mistake" had they mixed the song digitally.